bemot/tutorials/5_AnalysingModelOutputs.md

 1. You have an **overview on several tools** analysing MAgPIE outputs.
 2. You know how to start **model-internal R-scripts**.
-3. You know how to generate and where to find the **automated validation pdf** and how it is structured.
+3. You know how to generate and where to find the **automated validation PDF** and how it is structured.
-4. You know how to start the evaluation tool **appResultsLocal** of the library **shinyresults** and how you can visualized MAgPIE results with this tool.
+4. You know how to start the evaluation tool **appResultsLocal** from the library **shinyresults** and how you can visualized MAgPIE results with this tool.
 5. You know the general functionality of the **magpie4 library** and how to use some of the functions.
 6. You know the general functionality of the **gdx library**.